Addiction Recovery

 Should I Go to Inpatient Care For Addiction Treatment?

-Deciding to enter addiction treatment can feel like a burden has been lifted from your shoulders.
-Then, you hear about inpatient care.
+After you’ve finally decided to enter addiction treatment, it feels like a burden on your shoulders has been lifted.
+And then you hear it: inpatient care.

-You knew recovery would be challenging, but the thought of medical considerations, financial constraints, and unfamiliar processes can be daunting.
+You knew recovery would be hard, but just thinking about medical considerations, financial constraints, and unfamiliar processes is scary.

 What Is Inpatient Care?